Marital status and social welfare entitlements

 Widow's/Widower's or Surviving Civil Partner's Pension if your spouse or civil

 partner dies.
 The pension remains payable while you remain widowed or a

 surviving civil partner.
 If you re-marry or start to cohabit, it is no longer

 Further information about how your marital status can affect your

-entitlements is available from your local
+entitlements is available from your

-representative (fomerly known as the Community Welfare Officer) in your
+Community Welfare Officer in your

-local social welfare office.
+local Intreo centre or social welfare branch office.